I’m the first to admit, I’m a

 How to Make Awesome Two-Dollar Ollas

-First, I sealed the drainage hole in the bottom of the pots with silicone, both inside and out, to make doubly sure it won’t drain when filled with water.
-I just cut out pieces of milk bottle plastic to stick on the inside of the pot to act as a plug.
+2. I sealed the drainage hole in the bottom of the pots with silicone, both inside and out, to make doubly sure it won’t drain when filled with water.
+I cut pieces of milk bottle plastic to stick on the inside of the pot to act as a plug.

-Then I was going to add a hose neck to the top pot.
-But my old bit of garden house was too wide and I couldn’t manage to secure it properly to the top of the pot.
-Instead, I covered the top of the pot with silicone.
-I will look for some pipe to fit, but in the meantime, if I have to submerge them with the top at soil level, at least water will not evaporate through the top.
-To stop debris from falling in the pot, I will cover the hole with a recycled bottlecap.
+3. I planned to add a hose neck to refill the olla.
+But my old bit of garden house was too wide, I couldn’t manage to secure it properly to the top of the pot.
+Instead, I submerged the olla them with the top at soil level.
+A pot saucer acts a lid to prevent evaporation and debris from falling in the olla

-When both halves were dry, I placed one on top of the other like so.
+4. When both halves were dry, I placed one on top of the other (see below).
 I piped the silicone around the rim of the bottom pot, placed the top one on top and smoothed the silicone around the seam using a plastic spatula.
 Some pots needed extra silicone around the rim to get a good, thick seal.

-I had to leave mine to dry for 24 hours for the silicone to cure.
+5. Leave for 24 hours for the silicone to cure and dry completely.

 Do you use ollas?
 Do you think you might give them a go?
 If you have any questions, please do not hesitate to leave me a comment below.